-As per the guidelines of CPCB for developing of green belts, different species of saplings will be planted.
+As per the guidelines of CPCB for developing of green belts plant species will be planted.
 For development of green belt an amount of Rs.
 30,000/- per hectare will be allocated.
 The area considered for green belt and its phase wise plantation programme is shown in Table 10.2.
-The plant species to be planted is reflected in Table - 10.3.
+The plant species to be planted is reflected in Table - 10.3